AuroraUniverse/AuroraUniverse/README.md

 Towns can declare wars to each other.
 Multiple towns can participate in a war.

 Wars come with several features:
-- Restrictions on Trade
+- GUI town management
-- Non-aggression Pact
+- Trade embargo
 - Forced inclusion in PvP
 - Chose what happens to the defeated Town: (Destroy, Subdue or Plunder.)